warrunner/vroGram/README.md

 # Clone

-This is a instagram clone using the the tech stack of react and firebase.
-The server is live and available at: https://instagram-clone-ce5d3.web.app/
+This is an instagram clone using the tech stack of react and firebase.
+The server is live and available at: https://vrogram-ec2ca.web.app/

 # Getting Started with Create React App